 * Mostly easy-to-moderate walking, with rolling hills in most spots.
 Don’t forget that you’ll have a heavy pack, which makes hiking more challenging.

-* There are a few very steep and long ascents.
-Apparently, these Vikings beasts knew nothing of switchbacks, so however many meters you’ll be ascending, you’ll be walking them all (pretty much) straight up.
+* There are a few steep and long ascents.
+Apparently, these Vikings knew nothing of switchbacks.
 This makes for much huffing, puffing and colorful language, but it’s worth it.

 * Minimum age allowance is 15 years old.

-* Our group of 5 finished this trek easily and without a guide, but all of us had hiking experience.
-A map is always a good idea, but the trail is well-marked; our map stayed in our bag.
+* Our group of 5 finished this trek easily and without a guide, but all of us have lots of hiking experience.
+A map is always a good idea, though the trail is obvious; our map stayed in our bag.

-* There are heaps of people on this hike (don’t expect to be alone here) and the trail is clearly-marked, so it’s difficult to get lost.
+* There are heaps of people on this hike (you won't be alone here) and the trail is clearly-marked, so it’s difficult to get lost.
 Bad weather has caused disorientation and fatalities in the past.
 By all means, hire a guide if you feel the slightest bit unprepared.

-Food is the currency you’ll want to care about on this hike; you’ll make new friends if you share, you won’t be hangry and it’ll keep you alive.
-Yay, food!
+Food is the currency you’ll want to care about on this hike; yay, food!
 Now, I tend to pack like I’ll never see food again, but keep these tips in mind:

 * You’ll need 6 days’ worth of food in your backpack.
 Most of it should be dry.
-Empty tin cans and glass jars are heavy, spacious and inconvenient, and you’ll have to carry them to your destination.
+Empty tin cans and glass jars are heavy, spacious and inconvenient, and you’ll have to keep them in your bag until you reach your destination.

-* Bring a backcountry set of cutlery and dishes (plate, bowl, mug, utensils), as well as 2 backcountry pots, stove, lighter and gas canister.
+* Bring a backcountry set of cutlery and dishes (plate, bowl, mug, utensils), as well as a backcountry pot, backcountry stove, lighter and gas canister.

-* Typical food for one day, in small Ziplocs or backcountry containers:
+* Typical food for one day, in small Ziplocs or silicone containers:

-Breakfast: Large-flake oats (to boil) with lots of dried fruit bits; Instant coffee (with small packets of honey).
+Breakfast: Large-flake oats (to boil) with lots of dried fruit bits; instant coffee (with a small packet of honey).

-Snacks: 1 small Ziploc of trail mix (cashews, almonds, dried fruit and chocolate bits), 1 protein bar, 1 small Ziploc of crackers, a few pieces of beef jerky or tuna (from a can, transferred into a plastic container).
+Snacks: Trail mix (cashews, almonds, dried fruit and chocolate bits), protein bar, crackers, beef jerky or tuna (from a can, transferred into silicone container).

-Lunch and supper: Pre-packaged rice or pasta pouch (the just-add-water type) or backcountry dry pouches.
+Lunch and supper: Rice or pasta pouch (the just-add-water type) or backcountry dry pouches.